 Globalteer is a UK-registered non-profit organisation, registered as an NGO in 2006.
 Globalteer's Helping Hands School provides a safe location for children to learn, play and grow.
 Where the students are provided with education, nutritious meal, health and social care.

 From the schools humble beginnings working with the Cambodian community in providing education, sustainable agricultural development and emergency medical care, Helping Hands has grown to encompass a school and a holistic array of projects.

-How it all began
+How it all started!

-Helping Hands was founded by Australian photographer Deborah Groves.
-Having visited the village of Prasat Char in 2005, Deborah was so moved by the poverty in which the villagers were living, that she vowed to help.
-The community made a request for health care and education to be made available to them, so Deborah set about obtaining funds and volunteers to help her get Helping Hands set up.
-Having sold much of her belongings, and with some assistance from her brother she raised enough funds to build a school, and in 2006, with the help of 90 villagers, the school was built.
-Helping Hands steadily grew, to not only educate the children, but also to provide breakfasts, and health and social care.
+Deborah Groves an Australian photographer on her trip to Cambodia, visited the rural village of prasat char in 2005.
+Moved by poverty in which the villagers were living, she vowed to help!
+The community made a request for health care and education to be made available to them.
+Deborah set about obtaining funds and volunteers to help her get Helping Hands set up.
+Having sold much of her belongings and with some assistance from her brother, she raised enough funds to build a school, and in 2006, with the help of 90 villagers, Helping Hands School was built.

 Helping Hands therefore works on the core principles of providing opportunities and support, rather than basic ‘giving’.
 At every stage we work with the community to understand the changing priorities of the village.
 Through meetings with the village chief, community elders, parents and teachers, we all work together to address the needs of the village.